seanmcelroy/McNNTP/README.md

 (See http://www.tin.org/docs.html)

-Other proprietary extensions such as GZIP compression, may be added at a later date.

 Inclusion of other non-NNTP communication protocols, such as RSS and Atom, as well as a web-based forum user interface built on a REST API are planned to provide multiple ways to interact with the same data through users' preferred communication mediums and clients.